JurisProject/juris-publications/Sections/11 - The Reputation System.md

 #### PANEL Peer Review

-PANEL's don't have as many inherent structured opportunities for Jurists to demonstrate their good judgement.
+PANEL's don't have as many inherent structured opportunities for Jurists to demonstrate their good judgment.
 They are, by their nature, much more freeform.
 Therefore in a PANEL, Jurists will endorse each other much more explicitly using peer review following PANEL proceedings.
 These peer reviews will be structured to elicit meaningful measures of endorsement, as well as feedback for the most skilled of the Jurist pool, allowing them to improve and maintain standing.

 ## Graph Analysis